Enjoy your event with easy recipes to cook for a crowd.

 • 1 cup vegetable oil

 In a large bowl, combine all dry ingredients.
 Set aside.
 Mix together remaining ingredients and add to dry ingredients, mixing until just moistened.
 Bake in a 9" x 13" AND a 9" square greased pans at 425 degrees for 20 - 25 minutes or until a toothpick inserted into the middle comes out clean.
 This is best served warm.
-Makes 30 servings.
+Makes 30 Servings.

 Back to Main Menu